-Benefit Description You After the calendar pay • year deductible Alternative treatments (cont.)
-Standard Option Value Plan • Massagetherapy, acupressure, hypnotherapy All charges All charges • All charges after the Plan has paid the \$2,500 combined rehabilitative, chiropractic therapies and alternative treatments annual maximum Note: Services of certain alternative treatment providers may be covered in medically underserved areas - see Covered providers, Section 3.
-Educational classes and programs Standard Option Value Plan Smoking Cessation - Up to \$100 for one smoking cessation program per member per lifetime All charges over \$100 (No deductible) All charges over \$100 (No deductible) Note: All benefits are paid directly to you.
-Smoking deterrents are covered under Prescription drug benefits , Section 5(f).
-Diabetic education provided by a physician for members with an established diagnosis of diabetes, including: PPO: 10% of the Plan's allowance PPO: 20% of the Plan's allowance Educational supplies Non-PPO: All charges Non-PPO: All charges Patient instruction C 6 Medical nutrition therapy Note: Please contact us to obtain information on the specific services covered under this benefit.
-Not covered: All charges All charges • Self help or self management programs such as diabetic self management, except diabetic education described above • Charges for educational/instructional advice on how to use durable medical equipment Programs for nocturnal enuresis
+Altomotive tweeter out You pay Alternative treatments Standard Option Value Plan Acupuncture Note: The annual \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies maximum includes all covered services and supplies billed for these therapies.
+PPO: 10% of the Plan's allowance and all charges after the Plan has paid the \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies maximum Non-PPO: 30% of the Plan's allowance and any difference PPO: 20% of the Plan's allowance and all charges after the Plan has paid the \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies maximum Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount.
+All charges after the Plan has paid the \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies maximum between our allowance and the billed amount.
+All charges after the Plan has paid the \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies maximum Not covered: All charges All charges • Naturopathic and homeopathic services • Chelation therapy and related services, except as part of a preauthorized treatment plan that we have approved Thermography, biofeedback and related visits Massage therapy, acupressure, hypnotherapy Self care or home management training or programs All charges after the Plan has paid the \$2,500 combined rehabilitative, chiropractic and alternative treatment therapies annual maximum Note: Services of certain alternative treatment providers may be covered in medically underserved areas - see page 10.
+Educational classes and programs Smoking Cessation - Up to \$100 for one smoking cessation program per member per lifetime All charges over \$100 (No deductible) All charges over \$100 (No deductible) Note: All benefits are paid directly to you.
+Smoking deterrents are covered under Prescription drugs , Section 5(f).
+Diabetic education provided by a physician for members with an established diagnosis of diabetes, including: PPO: 10% of the Plan's allowance PPO: 20% of the Plan's allowance • Educational supplies Non-PPO: All charges Non-PPO: All charges Patient instruction Medical nutrition therapy Note: Please contact us to obtain information on the specific services covered under this benefit.
+Not covered: All charges All charges Self help or self management programs except diabetic education described above Charges for educational/instructional advice on how to use durable medical equipment Programs for nocturnal enuresis